 Figure 2 shows the variations in the state (described by the AQI) due to activity level uncertainty.
 Central lines represent the mean values over the 50 scenarios of the AQI, the extremes of the surrounding rectangles identify twenty-fifth and seventy-fifth percentile, the two blacks whiskers extend from the 2nd to 98th, and the red crosses represent the value outside this range (outliers).
 The nominal case (the one with no perturbation of activity levels) is represented by green circles.

-It comes out evident the effectiveness of the two efficient abatement strategies.
-In both cases the extreme inferior whisker of CLE boxplot and the superior one of the optimized cases are not overlapped at all.
-We can assume that the average yearly PM10 concentration over the domain is significantly decreased thanks to the optimization procedure, even if we take into account the uncertainty confidence intervals.
+The effectiveness of the two efficient abatement strategies comes out evident.
+In both cases the extreme inferior whisker of CLE boxplot and the superior one of the optimized cases do not overlap at all.
+We can assume that the average yearly PM10 concentration over the domain is significantly decreased thanks to the selection of the most efficient abatement technologies, even if we take into account the uncertainty confidence intervals.